salihdhaifullah/bug-tracker/README.md

 #### Description: Creates a new comment on a ticket.
 #### HTTP Method: `POST`
 #### URL: `/api/projects/{projectId}/tickets/{ticketId}/comments`
-#### Permissions Required: User must be authorized, have read access to the project, and the project must not be archived.
+#### Auth: User must be authorized, have read access to the project, and the project must not be archived.
 #### Parameters:
 #### Path Parameters:
 `{ticketId}`: ID of the ticket.